NaturalIntelligence/fast-xml-parser/README.md

 # [fast-xml-parser](https://www.npmjs.com/package/fast-xml-parser)
-Validate XML or Parse XML to JS/JSON very fast without C/C++ based libraries and no callback
+Validate XML or Parse XML to JS/JSON and vise versa rapidly without C/C++ based libraries and no callback

 <p style="color:red;"> **Note**: If you are using v3, your code may start failing in parsing and validation both.
 I apologize for the breaking changes.
 But code was supposed to be changed to support large files and many other options.
 Please refer the code example below for more detail.</p>
 You can use this library online (press try me button above), or as command from CLI, or in your website, or in npm repo.